Aberdeen FC Women win SWPL 2 title with 5-2 victory over Dundee United

 Hunter’s side immediately went in search of a fourth, with Thomson seeing a chance of a hat-trick turned away and Jenna Penman crashing a pearler off the bar.

-But persistence paid off as Bailey Collins was pulled down in the box in the 28th minute and Ogilvie side-footed the resultant penalty down the middle.
+But persistence paid off as Bailley Collins was pulled down in the box in the 28th minute and Ogilvie side-footed the resultant penalty down the middle.

 Ogilvie hit the bar and United managed to clear one off the line as the relentless Reds kept the pressure on before Holly Napier grabbed an unlikely goal from distance against the run of play in the 41st minute.